datastaxdevs/workshop-cassandra-data-modeling/README.md

 # 🎓🎓 Apache Cassandra™ Data Modelling

 Welcome to the **Apache Cassandra™ Data Modelling** workshop!
-In this two-hour workshop, we show the methodoloy to build an effective data model with distributed `NoSQL database Apache Cassandra™`.
+In this two-hour workshop, we show the methodology to build an effective data model with the distributed `NoSQL database Apache Cassandra™`.

-Using **Astra DB**, the cloud based _Cassandra-as-a-Service_ platform delivered by DataStax, we will cover the process for every developer who wants to build an applications: list the use case and build an effective data model.
+Using **Astra DB**, the cloud based _Cassandra-as-a-Service_ platform delivered by DataStax, we will cover the process for every developer who wants to build an application: list the use cases and build an effective data model.

 ![](images/splash.png)